ines/termynal/README.md

-            { type: 'input', value: 'pip install spacy' }, { value: 'Are you sure you want to install \'spaCy\'?' }, { type: 'input',  typeDelay: 1000, prompt: '(y/n)', value: 'y' }, { delay: 1000, value: 'Installing spaCy...' }
+            { type: 'input', value: 'pip install spacy' }, { value: 'Are you sure you want to install \'spaCy\'?' }, { type: 'input',  typeDelay: 1000, prompt: '(y/n)', value: 'y' }, { value: 'this will take a moment', class: 'comment' }, { delay: 1000, value: 'Installing spaCy...' }
         ]
     }